Hypergear/UCL_Dissertation/Report/Results.md

 ![result_ring_countryVulnerable](img/result_ring_countryVulnerable.png)
 ###### _Figure. %&%&%N. Spatial distribution of STC vulnerable countries_

-To further investigate the STC robustness, Figure %&%&%& shows the spatial distribution of the STC vulnerable countries, a detailed result can be found in Figure %&%&%&-1.
+To further investigate the STC robustness, Figure %&%&%& shows the spatial distribution of the STC vulnerable countries.
 The outer ring is the share of total bandwidth from each continents where as the inner ring gives the portion for every county.
 Continents with high percentage are Asia > Africa > North America > Oceania > South America > Europe.
 According to the figure, Asia is the most vulnerable continent as it gives the highest figure, but the segment is made up by a handful countries with high bandwidth.
 In contrast to North America and Africa, a smaller sector from each country with a high number country count.
 As a case concerns the South America, which only consists 3 vulnerable countries: French Guiana, Guyana and Suriname with a evenly distributed bandwidth allocation.
 The countries deliver a summed capacity and cable count of 209.65Tb/s and 2.67cables/country.

 ![result_hbar_bandwidthRobust_country](img/result_hbar_bandwidthRobust_country.png)
 ###### _Figure. %&%&%N. Scenarios of STC failures with most robust countries_